GSA-TTS/FAC-transition-site/src/data/index.md

 There are two pieces to a Single Audit submission to the FAC: the **form** and the **report**.
 The data can be searched via our [web-based interface]({{glossary.sites.basic_search.url}}), and reports downloaded from those results.
 It is also possible to download our data as CSVs, or access our data via API.

-## Where does our data come from?

-Single Audit report packages must be uploaded to fac.gov by the recipient of the Federal grant funding (the entity), and are independently certified as accurate by both the entity and conducting auditor before being published to our searchable database.
-These parties are required to use a Login.gov account in order to upload reporting packages.
-Login.gov is free to use, and has the [highest standards of security](https://login.gov/policy/) to keep our information safe.

 ## How do I access the data?